lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC includes the selection of connection identifiers (C_I, C_R) identifying a connection for which keys are agreed.

-Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state during EDHOC execution (see {{transport}}) or in subsequent applications of  EDHOC, e.g., in OSCORE (see {{ci-oscore}}).
+Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state during an EDHOC session (see {{transport}}) or in subsequent applications of  EDHOC, e.g., in OSCORE (see {{ci-oscore}}).
 The connection identifiers do not have any cryptographic purpose in EDHOC except facilitating the retrieval of security data associated to the protocol state.

 Connection identifiers in EDHOC are intrinsically byte strings.
 Most constrained devices only have a few connections for which short identifiers may be sufficient.
 In some cases minimum length identifiers are necessary to comply with overhead requirements.
 However, CBOR byte strings - with the exception of the empty byte string h’’ which encodes as one byte (0x40) - are encoded as two or more bytes.
 To enable one-byte encoding of certain byte strings while maintaining CBOR encoding, EDHOC represents certain byte string identifiers as CBOR ints on the wire, see {{bstr-repr}}.